-(i) Estimating stand-alone selling price - Al Meera Rewards Loyalty Programme

-The Group estimates the stand-alone selling price of the loyalty points awarded under the Al Meera Rewards programme.
-The stand-alone selling price of the loyalty points issued is calculated by multiplying to the estimated redemption rate and to the monetary value assigned to the loyalty points.
+(i) Estimating stand-alone selling price - Al Meera Rewards Loyalty Programme redemption rate and to the monetary value assigned to the loyalty points.
 In estimating the redemption rate, the Group considers breakage, which represents the portion of the points issued that will never be redeemed.